liferay/liferay-docs/discover/portal/articles/190-managing-users/01-users-and-organizations/04-managing-organizations.markdown

 your portal, start
 [here](/discover/deployment/-/knowledge_base/7-0/organizations).
 This article gets right to the practical stuff: how to manage organizations.
-Start by learning about adding organizations.

 ## Adding Organizations [](id=adding-organizations)

-Now add an organization to the portal (perhaps start by adding the *Physical Plant Department* organization to the Lunar Resort):
+Add an organization to the portal (perhaps start by adding the *Physical Plant Department* organization to the Lunar Resort):

 1. Click *Users and Organizations* from Control Panel &rarr; Users.

 2. Go to the *Organizations* tab, and click the *Add* button.
 Fill out the Name field, at a minimum.

 3. To attach a site when you create an organization, click on *Organization Site* and check the *Create Site* box.
 If you don't know right now if your organization needs a site, that's fine.
 You can always add one later.
 <!-- Add a screenshot showing the Add Org UI -->

 4. If you're creating a child organization, use the Parent Organization *Select* button to select an organization in the system to be the direct parent.
 Click the *Remove* button to remove the currently configured parent.